Motivation

 My ISP doesn’t make any claims about upload speed, but similar tests show a burst speed limit of around 26 Mbit/sec here.

 Why do I limit it, then?
-Easy: because if I go any higher than this, my excess latency numbers on the Waveform test start increasing from the perfect 0 ms value I’ve got it dialed into now.
+Easy: because if I go any higher than this, my excess latency numbers start increasing to worrying levels.
 I’m willing to give up my burst rates to get more predictable latency.

 You will almost certainly have to adjust these values to match your own local Internet performance.
-I suggest trying the Waveform test with CAKE disabled to get a baseline, then set these values a smidge below the ideal ones reported.
-Keep reducing them until you get your excess latency down into the single-digit milliseconds range.
-There’s no especially good reason to shoot for zero, but if you can afford the peak speed loss, why not?
+I suggest testing with CAKE disabled to get a baseline, then set these values a ~10% lower than what’s reported.
+Keep reducing them stepwise until you get your excess latency down into the single-digit milliseconds range.
+There’s no especially good reason to shoot for an ideal zero, but if you can afford the peak speed loss, why not?

 There is one additional important detail you have to keep in mind: the bandwidth limits are given from the target interface’s perspective, not that of your client.
 We are used to specifying asymmetric Internet bandwidths like these in terms of the client perspective, but that will give you an upside-down view of the way RouterOS queues work.
 WinBox will tell you that my “Target Upload” speed is 256M and my “Target Download” speed is 24M, which feels wrong until you realize that when I download something to my client computer, I do so by making the WAN interface upload that traffic to my client.